breakwaterlabs/silo-log-pull/docs/offline-systems.md

 ## Option 2: Python Dependencies Transfer

 If you prefer to run Python directly without containers, you'll need to transfer the Python dependencies.
+From the root of the downloaded silo-log-pull:

 ### On a System with Internet Access